 I’m one of 12 bloggers doing a Power Tool Challenge, using just one tool.
 This round we’re using a DRILL.
 That’s it, only a drill.
 My DIY American Flag project doesn’t even need to be sawed!

-I bought these garden stakes at Home Depot—the ones on the right.
+For my DIY American Flag project I bought garden stakes.
+I picked these up at Home Depot—the ones on the right.
 They were $3.57 for 18” stakes.